 Political Science and Global Studies are dynamic fields of study that prepare undergraduates for a range of professional careers.
 These majors specialize in students and citizens that care to matter and be change agents in their local, state, national, and international communities.

-We offer a major in political science with four concentrations (American Politics, International Relations/Comparative Politics, Public Policy, and a general major), as well as a minor, and a major in Global Studies major.
-Regardless of the field of study, students in political science classrooms benefit from enhancing critical thinking, writing, and analysis skills.
+We offer a major in political science with four concentrations (American Politics, International Relations/Comparative Politics, Public Policy, and a general major), as well as a minor, and a major in International Relations/Global Studies.
+Regardless of the field of study, students in political science classrooms benefit from enhanced critical thinking, writing, and analysis skills.
 These in-demand and transferrable skills make our students competitive in a global job market, as many of our alumni illustrate.

 - Samantha Durr, International Relations Major, 2017 graduate